hedgedoc/hedgedoc/docs/content/dev/getting-started.md

 **Note:** The backend can be mocked instead of starting it for real.
 This is useful, if you just want to work on the frontend.
 See the "Mocked backend" section below.

 1. Go into the `backend` directory.
-2. Create an environment file.
-We recommend to use the example file by running `cp .env.example .env` You can modify this file according to the [configuration documentation](../config/index.md).
-3. Make sure that you've set `HD_SESSION_SECRET` in your `.env` file.
-Otherwise, the backend won't start.
-   > In dev mode you don't need a secure secret.
-So use any value.
-If you want to generate a secure session secret you can use e.g. `openssl rand -hex 16 | sed -E 's/(.*)/HD_SESSION_SECRET=\1/' >> .env`.
-4. Make sure that `HD_BASE_URL` in `.env` is set to the base url where HedgeDoc should be available.
-In local dev environment this is most likely `http://localhost:8080`.
-5. Start the backend by running `yarn start:dev` for dev mode or `yarn start` for production.
+2. Start the backend by running `yarn start:dev` for dev mode or `yarn start` for production.

 ## Setting up the frontend